 Watercolors was built in the mid-2000s, and each home has a Mediterranean theme with yellowish/pinkish colored exterior, a concrete tile roof and an attached garage.
 Interiors feature high ceilings and an open floor plan with three bedrooms, two baths and approximately 1,400 square feet on a single level.
 Some homes have a mountain view, but others do not.
 Yards are very small and have a tree or two and a few bushes.
 Short palm trees line paved neighborhood streets.

-The actual market value for most of these properties is in the mid-$200,000s, but sales prices are in the mid- to high-$100,000s because the City of La Quinta subsidizes the homes with a silent second mortgage.
+The actual market value for most of these properties is in the mid- to high-$200,000s, but sales prices are less because the City of La Quinta subsidizes many of the homes with a silent second mortgage.

-This means that if a home's market value is $250,000, and the city holds a $100,000 silent mortgage, then the buyer's price is only $150,000.
+For example, if a home's listed sales price is $250,000, and the city holds a $50,000 silent mortgage, then the buyer's price is $200,000.
 Please verify these prices with a Realtor as they are bound to change.
 Interested buyers must apply to the city to purchase one of these homes.
-The HOA is approximately $158 per month.

-Amenities are minimal but include a swimming pool and a clubhouse.
+Amenities are not abundant but include a swimming pool and a clubhouse.
 Residents get together for potlucks, card games, outings and more.